 Software that brings together information from multiple housing organizations and service providers to get homeless individuals housed.
-Now in the open source under GPLv3 licensing, the CAS (Coordinated Access System) is freely available for cities everywhere.
+Now in the open source under GPLv3 licensing, the Open Path CAS (Coordinated Access System) is freely available for cities everywhere.

-Coordinated Access brings together the organizations, housing resources, and services available to assist homeless people into a permanent home.
+Open Path Coordinated Access System (CAS) brings together the organizations, housing resources, and services available to assist homeless people into a permanent home.
 It also orchestrates collective resources to serve those critically in need, prioritizing assistance for the most vulnerable.
 In a large community, finding housing is time-intensive and complicated, and information is often scattered across many organizations and systems.
 That can impose a significant bureaucratic tangle, and even undermine the very purpose of resources available.

 In the case of Boston, city departments and non-profit service providers already had various database applications to track client and service information, including the federally mandated Homeless Management Information System (HMIS).
 They didn't want to have to double-enter information in yet another place to handle Coordinated Access, but still needed a system to ensure no client or opportunity was overlooked.

 Specifically, the Department of Neighborhood Development wanted to build a software platform to centralize, automate, and prioritize matching housing opportunities to homeless individuals using data that was already being collected.

 Coordinated Access is about coordination.
 What information is needed to match a client to a housing opportunity?
 Where is it stored?
 How can it be accessed?
 Which people – case workers, service administrators, city staff, a person ultimately being helped – need what specific information when?